Adrian21203/Approximation-of-the-solutions-of-ordinary-differential-equations-of-order-1/README.md

-#Approximation of the solutions of ordinary differential equations of order 1
+## Approximation of the solutions of ordinary differential equations of order 1

 ## Project
 This Python project leverages Tkinter to develop a graphical user interface (GUI) designed for solving first-order linear differential equations.
 The application allows users to:
-**Input differential equations and initial conditions.
+-**Input differential equations and initial conditions.**
-**Choose from various numerical methods to approximate solutions.
+-**Choose from various numerical methods to approximate solutions.**
-**Visualize the approximate solutions and compare them with exact solutions computed using SciPy's odeint function.
+-**Visualize the approximate solutions and compare them with exact solutions computed using SciPy's odeint function.**
-**Assess the accuracy of numerical methods by visualizing both absolute and relative errors.
+-**Assess the accuracy of numerical methods by visualizing both absolute and relative errors.**

 ## Features
 ### Data Input: